 Thus, interacting with AI systems becomes a mirror of the mind’s own process of co-arising, offering a contemplative field where cognition and compassion can be re-imagined beyond dualities of human and machine.

-This research manifests concretely in the Sati-AI Project, an ongoing line of experimentation that began in 2023 and will have a public release in December 2025.
+This research manifests concretely in the Sati-AI Project, an ongoing line of experimentation initiated in 2023, with a public re-release scheduled for mid-January 2026.

 “Sati-AI is an experiment in cultivating mindful computation—where cognition itself becomes the material for care.”